MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

 | `VITE_DISCORD_BOT_API_KEY` | The secret password you created to protect your bot's API.         |
 | `DISCORD_BOT_TOKEN`        | Your actual Discord Bot Token from the Discord Developer Portal.   |

-After adding these three secrets, all four of your functions will be able to access them automatically.
+After adding these three secrets, all of your functions will be able to access them automatically.

 ## Step 3: Configure the Database for the Proxy